pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 > 🥅 Make: Achievable Goals
 > 🎉 Win: Celebrate Successes

 Recognizing achievable goals can be tricky when you are learning something new.
 Always over-estimate the complexity of each step.
-If you over-estimate how complicated a task might be, the biggest risk is accomplishing the goal faster than you think!
+If you overestimate how complicated a task might be, the biggest risk is accomplishing the goal faster than you think!
 Either way, the learning journey should be enjoyable and rewarding by following this rule.

 Helpful tools are more abundant than ever.
 I recommend Pulumi as one of the most helpful tools but that is my bias showing through.
-Consider how intuitive, durrable, and well integrated any tool selection you make will be.
-Today we're using multiple features and services of both the Pulumi and Pulumi Cloud offering, as well as a demonstrating the benefits of a tightly integrated Git, Github, Devcontainers, and VSCode workflow to make light work of a traditionally considerably complicated achievement.
+Consider how intuitive, durable, and well-integrated any tool selection you make will be.
+Today we're using multiple features and services of both the Pulumi and Pulumi Cloud offering, as well as demonstrating the benefits of a tightly integrated Git, Github, Devcontainers, and VSCode workflow to make light work of a traditionally considerably complicated achievement.

-The resulting developer stack left me feeling like I will be successful automating anything.
+The resulting developer stack left me feeling like I would be successful automating anything.
 Be sure to share your experience with us in the [Pulumi Community Slack](https://join.slack.com/t/pulumi-community/shared_invite/zt-2amio1u4h-5Y35enT27Y0dk4N8ZYHbMg) or find us on [Twitter/X @PulumiCorp](https://twitter.com/PulumiCorp) too!

 ### A DevOps Journey

 > The best solutions are often burried in the details.
 The only way to reach them is to dig.

-In true DevOps fassion, development for this blog post featured a roller coaster of chronic scope creep, pushing deadlines, discovering details that scrapped the original plan, and during the final finish line approach too!
+In true DevOps fashion, development for this blog post featured a roller coaster of chronic scope creep, pushing deadlines, discovering details that scrapped the original plan, and during the final finish line approach too!
 The worry and doubt was palpable.

 Have we taken on too much?
-Did project ambitions exceeded the achievable?
+Did project ambitions exceed the achievable?
 The solution struck while on a demo hacking side quest with a friend.
-A single vision came into focus, tieing everything together into a simple "*Push to Start*" Pulumi developer workflow.
+A single vision came into focus, tying everything together into a simple "*Push to Start*" Pulumi developer workflow.

 In this story, it took two tries to achieve the goal.
 Often it can take several tries.
 With that backstory let's begin this next learning adventure together.

 ### DevOps Day 0

-Let's track our devops journey in typical "DevOps Day" style.
-Because we're [counting like computers](https://en.wikipedia.org/wiki/Zero-based_numbering#:~:text=In%20computer%20science%2C%20zero%20is,from%20zero%20rather%20than%20one.), of course we start with zero.
-In other words we need a goal, and we will be starting from scratch.
+Let's track our DevOps journey in typical "DevOps Day" style.
+Because we're [counting like computers](https://en.wikipedia.org/wiki/Zero-based_numbering#:~:text=In%20computer%20science%2C%20zero%20is,from%20zero%20rather%20than%20one.), of course, we start with zero.
+In other words, we need a goal, and we will be starting from scratch.

 Day zero is going to be your design, planning, and prep phase.
-Sometimes this includes various stages of research, and other times it is a matter of just getting started with hands on investigation.
+Sometimes this includes various stages of research and other times it is a matter of just getting started with hands-on investigation.

 Every journey includes a beginning and an end.
 To demonstrate the Pulumi *Push to Start* developer workflow, we need a project to develop!
 For this adventure let's use Pulumi's [Pulumi Kubernetes Provider](https://www.pulumi.com/registry/packages/kubernetes) from the Pulumi Providers registry, which is one of our most popular providers, to deploy an app on Kubernetes.

 In this case, we can practice with a new project from the [Community Engineering](https://www.pulumi.com/community/) team.
-The github [pulumi/devcontainer](https://github.com/pulumi/devcontainer) which is a GitHub [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
-This repository contains fundamentals of a new Pulumi Infrastructure as Code GitOps project.
-Let's begin with a quick tour of GitOps repo boilerplate.
+The GitHub [pulumi/devcontainer](https://github.com/pulumi/devcontainer) which is a GitHub [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+This repository contains the fundamentals of a new Pulumi Infrastructure as Code GitOps project.
+Let's begin with a quick tour of the GitOps repo boilerplate.

 > "*What belongs in a GitOps git repository?*"

-I have seen this question raised several times the past year.
+I have seen this question raised several times during the past year.
 Most recently it was brought up during a great customer conversation at AWS re:Invent.

-Filtering through the conflicting opinions and advice about proper GitOps repo hygene, a few fundamentals remain consistent.
+Filtering through the conflicting opinions and advice about proper GitOps repo hygiene, a few fundamentals remain consistent.

 1. Ops Environment
    - Configuration